Contains the active ingredient zolpidem tartrate

 - problems with your heart, liver, kidneys or lungs

-- addiction to alcohol, or drugs or medicines.
+- addiction to alcohol, drugs or other medicines.

-- You are currently pregnant or you plan to become pregnant.
-Do not take this medicine whilst pregnant until you and your doctor have discussed the risks and benefits involved.
+Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
+Do not take zolpidem whilst pregnant until you and your doctor have discussed the risks and benefits involved.
 The safety of taking zolpidem during pregnancy has not been established.

-Some medicines may interact with zolpidem.
+Some medicines and zolpidem may interfere with each other.
 These include:

 - medicines to treat depression, anxiety and mental illness